Resorts World New York City: History

 Aqueduct Entertainment Group partners included GreenStar Services Corporation, Turner Construction Company, Levine Builders, The Darman Group, Empowerment Development Corporation, Navegante Group, PS&S Design, Siemens AG, and Clairvest Group.
 The appointment generated controversy because of charges that AEG, which had the worst initial bid of those bidding, was allowed to change its bid so that it had the best.
 Paterson was reported to have demanded that the ownership of an affirmative action component.

-During this time rapper Jay-Z, through his company Gain Global Investments Network LLC, then got a 7% ownership of AEG; and charges were made that Jay-Z and Paterson had a personal relationship.
+During this time rapper Jay-Z, through his company Gain Global Investments Network LLC, then got a 7% ownership of AEG.
+Charges were made that Jay-Z and Paterson had a personal relationship.
 U.S. prosecutors investigated the bidding process, particularly in light of the fact that AEG won the bid two days after Queens megachurch pastor Floyd Flake (who is also an AEG investor) threatened to switch his support in the 2010 governor race from Paterson to Andrew Cuomo.
 New York house speaker Sheldon Silver also threatened not to sign off on the deal.
 Paterson maintained there was no quid pro quo.

 On March 9, 2010, Paterson, Flake, and Jay-Z withdrew from further involvement.
 Paterson said he was recusing himself on the advice of his lawyers.
 Flake, who had 0.6% share, said the case was distracting from his other projects.
 On March 11, 2010, the State withdrew its support for the AEG bid and announced that a new group would be selected through an "expedited, transparent, apolitical, and publicly accountable process."
 Aqueduct Entertainment Group said it intended to sue.

-On June 2, 2010, New York Lottery officials announced that six groups were considering submitting bids to develop the racino.
+In June 2010, New York Lottery officials announced that six groups were considering submitting bids to develop the racino.
 These include three of the previous bidders (Delaware North, Penn National Gaming, and SL Green Realty) and three new groups (Empire City Casino at Yonkers Raceway, Genting New York LLC, and Clairvest Group).
 On June 29, three of the firms submitted bids: SL Green/Hard Rock Cafe, Genting Group, and Penn National.
 Clairvest participated in the SL Green/Hard Rock Cafe bid.

 The bids from Penn and SL Green were disqualified in July for not meeting requirements.
-On August 3, 2010, Lottery officials announced they had accepted Genting Group's $380 million upfront licensing fee bid, which was $55 million more than the closest competing bid.
+In August 2010, Lottery officials accepted Genting Group's $380 million upfront licensing fee bid, which was $55 million more than the closest competing bid.
 Its business model includes targeting flyers stranded at John F. Kennedy Airport.
 The company said its plans involve 1,200 construction jobs and 800 permanent jobs, and that it will bring the state $500 million a year in revenue.
 Genting opened the Resorts World Casino New York City on October 28, 2011, with 2,280 gaming terminals.